jonathanmorgan/context_text/README.md

 To install:
 * install and configure django to talk with a database (http://docs.djangoproject.com/en/dev/intro/tutorial01/).
 * install and configure a django application named "research" (including setting up database in settings.py).

+    * In the folder where you want your application, run:

+            django-admin.py startproject research

+    * This creates the following folder structure and files (among others):

+            /research

+                manage.py

+                /research

+                    settings.py

+    * Edit the research/research/settings.py file and update it with details of your database configuration (https://docs.djangoproject.com/en/dev/intro/tutorial01/#database-setup).

 * install and configure the sourcenet application.

     * move sourcenet into your django application directory.

     * initialize the database - go into directory where manage.py is installed, and run "python manage.py syncdb".

     * configure your web server so it knows of your wsgi.py file.
 If apache, need to make sure mod_wsgi is installed, add something like this to the apache config:

         WSGIDaemonProcess sourcenet-1 threads=10 display-name=%{GROUP}